Skip to main content

 Environment Configuration Export / Import Guide

 This guide explains how to export and import environment configurations in the InCountry Portal.
-Use it to back up settings, migrate configurations between environments, or update Border and AgentCloak configuration programmatically.
+Use it to back up settings, move configuration between environments, or automate updates through scripts and CI/CD pipelines.

 What is Export / Import?

-• Key-alias mappings — how data fields are mapped to storage keys
+• Key-alias mappings — how data fields map to storage keys

 • AgentCloak (MCP) — AI agent data protection rules

-The export downloads all of this as a single JSON file.
-The import applies a (modified) JSON file back to the environment.
-This is the foundation for both manual configuration management and automated CI/CD pipelines.
+The export downloads all of this as one file.
+The import applies your (edited) JSON back to the environment.

 Prerequisites